proycon/LaMachine/README.md

 ``lamachine-update --only python-core,java-core``.
 Do be aware that this could result in your LaMachine ending up in an unusable state (in which case a normal update should remedy the problem again).

+#### Configuring LaMachine

+If you want to view the LaMachine configuration, simply issue a ``lamachine-config`` from within.
+If you want to edit it interactively, add the ``--edit`` flag.
+Always run ``lamachine-update`` afterwards to apply the new configuration.

+The ``lamachine-config`` tool can also be used to quickly edit a configuration setting through the command line, see ``lamachine-config --help`` for details.

 ### Webservices and web applications

 LaMachine comes with several webservices and web applications out of the box.